Shaping cortical computations via higher-order feedback

 Expected Outcomes

-The proposed mechanistic models will enable the exploration of distinct feedback sources and sites of plasticity, and together with the data, define plausible parameter spaces underlying feedback-driven computations.
+The proposed mechanistic models will enable the exploration of distinct feedback sources and sites of plasticity.
+Together with the data, these models will define plausible parameter spaces underlying feedback-driven computations.

-In contrast to other efforts training hard-to-interpret artificial neural networks, our models promise to elucidate the mechanistic underpinnings of circuit structure-function dynamics involving feedback, to distinguish between competing mechanistic hypotheses, and make numerous experimental predictions.
+In contrast to other efforts training hard-to-interpret artificial neural networks, our models promise to elucidate the mechanistic underpinnings of circuit structure-function dynamics involving feedback.
+This will help to distinguish between competing mechanistic hypotheses and make numerous experimental predictions.

 Financiële details & Tijdlijn